microsoft/vscode-docs/docs/java/java-debugging.md

 ![Resolving Main Class](images/java-debugging/resolve-main.gif)

-You can also configure the `launch.json` by yourself to set your customized settings or attach to another Java process.
+You can also configure the `launch.json` yourself to set customized settings or attach to another Java process.

-Even if there's just a single Java file without any project, you can use VS Code to run and debug the file.
+You can also use VS Code to run and debug single Java files without any project.

 ![Debug Single File](images/java-debugging/single-file.gif)